 Air Forces Memorial Monument.
-Located at Englefield, near Green Surrey, England, the Air Force Memorial was officially unveiled by Queen Elizabeth II on October 17, 1953.
-Designed by Sir Edward Maufe with sculpture Vernon Hill, the memorial is dedicated to the 20,456 men and women from the British Empire who were lost in operations during World War II.
-All of the personal recorded, none have no known grave anywhere in the world and many were lost without trace.
-The name of each of airmen and airwomen, is engraved...[Read More] (Bio by: John "J-Cat" Griffith) Runnymede Memorial, Englefield Green, Surrey, England GPS coordinates: 51.4378815, -0.5647900 (hddd.dddd)
+Located at Englefield Green, Surrey, England, the Air Force Memorial was officially unveiled by Queen Elizabeth II on October 17, 1953.
+Designed by Sir Edward Maufe with sculptor Vernon Hill, the memorial is dedicated to the 20,456 men and women from the British Empire who were lost in operations during World War II.
+All of the personnelrecorded, none have known graves anywhere in the world and many were lost without trace.
+The name of each airman and airwoman is engraved into the...[Read More] (Bio by: John "J-Cat" Griffith) Runnymede Memorial, Englefield Green, Runnymede Borough, Surrey, England GPS coordinates: 51.4378815, -0.5647900 (hddd.dddd)

 Al-Badr, Muhammad b.
 February 15, 1926 d.
 August 6, 1996 Yemen Monarch.
 He was the last King of Yemen, coming to the throne upon the death of his father in 1962.
 On September 26 of that year, his commander of the Royal Guard staged a coup d'etat and declared the nation a Republic.
 The King escaped to the north of the country and rallied supporters, resulting in the Yemen Civil War which lasted until 1970.
 After the war the deposed Al-Badir lived out the remainder of his life in exile in London, England.
 (Bio by: Erik Lander) Brookwood Cemetery, Brookwood, Woking Borough, Surrey, England